 Goan Prawn Curry with Coconut is a spicy, sour curry that comes from Goa and is also called Ambot Tik.
-Just serve this with steamed rice and you have a truly satisfying meal!
+Ready in under 30 minutes, serve this with steamed rice and you have a truly satisfying meal!

 This is exactly what a satisfying meal starts with - some Goan prawn curry made with coconut which is going to comfort you and make you feel like you are home and warm and safe.

 I've already told you how much I love all things coastal and this started with meeting my Mangalorean husband whose family makes the most delicious food.
 I'll invite you guys over someday!

 So when I got this recipe from a Goan friend who got it from her grandmother, I was jumping guys!

 Now this Goan Prawn Curry is pretty authentic, but I have to tell you that like everything in India, every home has their own way of making things, so I'm sure if you are Goan, your grandma must have her own ways.
 I really love this version because it tasted like the curry I've always had in Goa, sitting by the beach with a beer in hand.

 Here are the main ingredients you'll need for this ground masala

 Spices: Coriander seeds, cumin seeds, peppercorns, turmeric are all the spices you need for the ground masala for flavour and fragrance